dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ## Proration

 When you change your plan, you'll receive a proration discount corresponding to the remaining days in your current subscription plan.
-This discount does not consider extras, like email forwards or extra zones, which you'll be billed for again as part of the plan change.
+This discount does not consider extras, like email forwards or active zones, which you'll be billed for again as part of the plan change.

 ![Prorated invoice](/files/prorated-invoice.png)

-### Difference between "Unused time" and "Remaining time"

-**Unused time** refers to the amount of time on the old plan that you paid for but aren't going to use. **Remaining time** refers to the amount of time that you're going to be on the new plan until the next billing cycle starts.

-Example:

-Your billing cycle starts on the 1st of the month.
-You're on the Personal monthly plan.
-On the 10th you switch to Professional:

-- You will be returned 20 days of unused time on the Personal plan.
-- You will be paying 20 days of remaining time on the Professional plan.

 ## Additional resources